בנסיעתא

 The Holocaust Memorial

-Fifty years later, in 1991, a memorial monument to the Jews of city was inaugurated at the site.
+Fifty years later, in 1991, a memorial monument to the Jews of the city was inaugurated at the site.
 The monument was sculpted by Beida.
 The initiative for the establishment of the monument was not by Jews but by non-Jewish pupils from the Pushkin schools, who recruited the mayor and businessmen to the idea

 The monument is half a mile from the Palace, at the intersection of Palace Street and tef Moscow Street